SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

         The line instructs Python to create an executable script named `train` that executes the `main` function within the `train.py` file, located in the `my_project` package.

-2. Now, all that is left to do is to run the project script:
+2. Now, all that is left to do is to install the project again in editable mode.

-    === "Using pip"

-        For `pip` you most likely need to reinstall the project in editable mode for the changes to take effect.

     ```bash
     pip install -e .
     ```

     You should now be able to run the following command in the terminal:

     ```bash
     train
-        ```

-        Try it out and see if it works.

-    === "Using uv"

-        For `uv` everything should work out of the box.
-You should now be able to run the following command in the
-        terminal:

-        ```bash
-        uv run train
     ```

     Try it out and see if it works.

 3. Add additional commands to your `pyproject.toml` file that allow you to run other scripts in your project from the terminal.